whatcrm/go-wildberries/README.md

 **go-wildberries** includes a package for working with models, which allows you to use just the API and **create your own models**.
-This means you can create your own structs and use them with our **go-wildberries** package, even if you don't want to use every field from Pipedrive's entities.
+This means you can create your own structs and use them with our **go-wildberries** package, even if you don't want to use every field from Wildberries' entities.

 Here's the link to [Models](https://github.com/whatcrm/go-wildberries/models) package and example of how to install the package.